Bat Out of Hell: Composition

 Todd Rundgren states that Steinman was highly influenced by the "rural suburban teenage angst" of Springsteen.
 According to manager David Sonenberg, "Jim would always come up with these great titles and then he would write a song that would try to justify the greatness of the title."

 Since 1968, Steinman had been working on a magnum opus, which finally opened in 2017 in the form of Bat Out Of Hell: The Musical.
 The first incarnation of his work was a musical called The Dream Engine when he was in college at Amherst.
 The qualities of teenage rebellion and a girl joining a "tribe" led by a charismatic leader are present in all versions of Steinman's work.
 It is in The Dream Engine that the spoken word piece "Hot Summer Night" originates, and is the earliest work that appears on the Meat Loaf album, where it is performed by Jim Steinman and actress Marcia McClain.

 The next incarnation of Steinman's magnum opus, during the 1970s, was a musical called Neverland, which contained many of the same scenes and themes as The Dream Engine but was now largely depoliticized and contained many Peter Pan references.
 Some scenes in Neverland, such as the parents feeding their imprisoned daughter "dream suppressant" drugs, are still present in Bat Out Of Hell: The Musical, but overall Neverland was of a much darker tone.
 This musical contained the songs "Heaven Can Wait", "Bat Out of Hell", and "All Revved Up with No Place to Go".
 On the 25th anniversary version of Bat Out of Hell, one of the bonus live tracks, "Great Boleros of Fire", is an instrumental version of another song from Neverland titled "Gods".
 (Meat Loaf finally recorded and released this song under the title "Godz" on his 2016 album Braver Than We Are.)

-When staged in 1977, the cast of Neverland included Ellen Foley as Wendy – who performs the lead female vocal on "Paradise By The Dashboard Light" on the album.
+When staged in 1977, the cast of Neverland included Ellen Foley as Wendy – who performs the lead female vocal on "Paradise by the Dashboard Light" on the album.
 The music for Neverland was performed by Orchestra Luna, and one of their members at the time was Karla DeVito.
-Ellen Foley was not available when it came time to go on tour for the album, so Karla DeVito took her place.
-In the various promotional music videos for the songs on the album Bat Out Of Hell Karla DeVito's lips are synced to Ellen Foley's album vocals.
+Foley was not available when it came time to go on tour for the album, so Karla DeVito took her place.
+In the various promotional music videos for the songs on the album Bat Out of Hell Karla DeVito's lips are synced to Ellen Foley's album vocals.

 The opening track "Bat Out of Hell" is the result of Steinman's desire to write the "most extreme crash song of all time".